inbo/tutorials/content/tutorials/sql_inheritance/index.md

 This tutorial demonstrates how to implement a TODO list with activities of different task types in [postgreSQL](https://www.postgresql.org/docs/current/ddl-inherit.html).
 The situation can be solved entirely without inheritance - in fact, we did so, naïvely, for our initial iteration of MNE fieldwork tools.
 However, an adequate logical representation of the data type hierarchy is both logically convenient ("elegant", and understandable) and computationally efficient.
-Thus, inheritance might be an option to consider for joining our field activities.
+Thus, inheritance might be an option to consider for joining TODO lists or field activities.
-We will explore the basic implementation, in practical use, and also assert which use cases this technique is good for.
+I will herein explore the basic implementation, in practical use, and also assert which use cases this technique is good for.

 # PostgreSQL installation (optional)

-To get our hands on the examples below, running some kind of postgreSQL service is required.
+To get our hands on the examples below, running some kind of postgreSQL server is required.
-There are convenient online service to test small chunks of pgSQL, which allow you to test the SQL code below without a local installation: for example <https://dbfiddle.uk> or <https://aiven.io/tools/pg-playground>.
+There are convenient online services to test small chunks of pgSQL, which allow you to test the SQL code below without a local installation: for example <https://dbfiddle.uk> or <https://aiven.io/tools/pg-playground>.
 You will find links to "fiddles" in between sections below.

 However, installing a local postgreSQL server is not all too complicated, so I took the occasion to list the simple steps.
-These will work on an arbitrary linux system, with minor variance.
+These will work on an arbitrary linux system (e.g. in a [container](https://tutorials.inbo.be/tags/containers/)), with minor variance.
 Installation on Windows can be [achieved via an installer](https://www.postgresql.org/download/windows/) and documented elsewhere.

 First off, install the right `postgresql` package for your operating system; usually it is called `postgresql`.